-Enjoy this delicious Middle Eastern salad with olive oil and garlic dressing, topped with crispy pita chips.
+Enjoy this delicious Middle Eastern salad with olive oil and garlic dressing.
 (You’ll want to stock up on tasty zataar seasoning, found at Middle Eastern grocery stores.)
-To save on calories and fat, skip the dressing and serve salad with 1/2 cup of cottage cheese or with garbanzo beans instead for a healthy, protein-packed meal.
+To save on calories and fat, skip the dressing and serve salad with ½ cup of cottage cheese or with garbanzo beans instead for a healthy, protein-packed meal.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 2 ½ cups chopped romaine lettuce